induktio/thinker/Details.md

 38. Disable legacy game startup code that spawned additional colony pods for factions if the difficulty level matched pre-defined rules.
 The same starting units can now be selected from the config file for all difficulty levels (skip_default_balance).
 39. Prevent the AI from making unnecessary trades where it sells their techs for maps owned by the player.
 The patch removes TRADETECH4 / TRADETECH5 dialogue paths making the AI usually demand a credit payment for any techs.
 40. Fix possible issues with inconsistent captured base facilities when some of the factions have free facilities defined for them.
+41. Fix some issues where AI declared war based on calculations using incorrect variables.
+AI is also less likely to declare war at early stages when it has only few bases built.

 Scient's patch